michaeldevlee/react-audio-player/README.md

 - contribution/credit link

 ## Technologies Used
-React
-Node.Js
-Javascript
-HTML
-CSS
-Github Pages
+React, Node.Js, Javascript, HTML, CSS, Github Pages

 ## Challenges
 - Learning React was by far the most difficult challenge in all of this.
 Let alone, I had minimal experience with Javascript as I am more familiar with video game programming in GDscript (python-like language used for game development for the Godot Engine).